railwayapp/docs/src/docs/reference/support.md

 ### Hobby Plan users

-Railway has a [Discord server](https://discord.gg/railway) where you can get help from other users.
+Railway has a <a href="https://discord.gg/railway" target="_blank">Discord Server</a> where you can get help from other users.

 ### Pro Plan users